WHO WE ARE

 student teachers, and taught Music Education classes to over 2000 future elementary

-In the Fall 2014, Mollie became the “Coordinator of Arts-Infused Teaching and
+In the Fall of 2014, Mollie became the “Coordinator of Arts-Infused Teaching and

 Learning” for Dallas ISD.
 She worked with a Pilot Project at Stephen C. Foster